 Application: How would realists, liberals and Marxists explain the U.S. war against Iraq?
 Provide an explanation for North Korea's nuclear program using factors from each level of analysis.
-Does China's rise create a threat or opportunity for the U.S.?
 What aspects of international politics in the post-9/11 world does Snyder contend each worldview helps explain?
 What are their blind spots?
 Do you agree?
 What arguments do the authors of Foreign Affairs special report "What World is it?" make to support their arguments that realism, liberalism, Marxism and Tribalism are the best overarching concepts through which to understand current shifts in international politics?
-Why does Mearshimer argue that Russia's invasion of Ukraine is the product of a liberal Western Delusion?
+Why does Mearshimer argue that Russia's invasion of Ukraine is the product of a liberal Western delusion?
 Do you agree with him?

 Class 3 Sept.
-13 The International Level of Analysis
+12 The International Level of Analysis\\Online